-1.2A.5 the Owners have served the CMO/ManCo with a form for the grant of a Long Leasehold Interest of the land on which the Facilities: Second Tranche are located in a form previously approved by the CMO/ManCo

-or (in the event the CMO/ManCo has still not

-'

-approved the same within 6 weeks of their

-being served with the form for the grant of a

-Long Leasehold Interest) in a form previously

-approved by the Council (their approval not to

-be unreasonably withheld) that is executed by

-the owner drawings.

-1.2A.6 Where the Facilities: Second Tranche

-1 × 1 × 1 shall comprise the following:

-1

-- further community space of up to 2500 sqm,

-to include

-1 - a 1000 sqm community leisure building

-- up to 500sqm of GP provision (subject to NHS

-lease confirmation)

-/ /

-- additional floor space of up to 200 sqm for

-identified community needs, including youth

-provision

-provision

-Subject always to such variations in scope as

-· may reasonably be required to ensure that the

-total cost of £2mn is not exceeded.

-total cost of £21111 is not exceeded.

-1.2A7 To construct and provide the Facilities:

-Second Tranche in accordance with the

-La contraction of the second requirements of paragraph 1.2A.1 of this

-schedule prior to the Occupation of more than 4,250 Dwellings.
-1.2A8 In respect of each of the Facilities: First and Second Tranche, the right to carry out the requisite building works being reserved always to the Paying Owners [Applicants].
-1.2A9 In respect of each of the Facilities: First and Second Tranche, no building contract shall be entered nor construction begin prior to confirmation of the public service leases, i.e. for Police or GP use.
+1.2A.5 the Owners have served the CMO/ManCo with a form for the grant of a Long Leasehold Interest of the land on which the Facilities: Second Tranche are located in a form previously approved by the CMO/ManCo or (in the event the CMO/ManCo has still not approved the same within 6 weeks of their being served with the form for the grant of a Long Leasehold Interest) in a form previously approved by the Council (their approval not to be unreasonably withheld) that is executed by the owner ... drawings.
+Where the The Facilities: 1.2A.65 Second Tranche shall comprise the following: - further community space of up to 2500 sam, to include - a 1000 sgm community leisure building - up to 500 sqm of GP provision (subject to NHS lease confirmation) - additional floor space of up to 200 sqm for identified community needs, including youth provision Subject always to such variations in scope as may reasonably be required to ensure that the total cost of £2m is not exceeded.
+1.2A.76 To construct and provide the Facilities: Second Tranche in accordance with the requirements of paragraph 1.2A.1 of this schedule prior to the Occupation of more than 4,250 Dwellings.
+1.2A.87 In respect of each of the Facilities: First and Second Tranche, the right to carry out the requisite building works being reserved always to the Paying Owners [Applicants].
+1.2A.98 In respect of each of the Facilities: First and Second Tranche, no building contract shall be entered nor construction begin prior to confirmation of the public service leases, i.e. for Police or GP use.
 At Schedule 29D Item 17, the payment should be reduced to £2m and split equally (or as appropriate) and the trigger should likewise be split and deferred from 1300 to 3,150 Dwellings and 4,150 Dwellings respectively.
-59 The submission and approval of a design brief and specification for the Community Hub Building Para 1.1 The Applicants apply to modify this obligation so that the submission/approval of the design brief and specification for the Facilities: First Tranche and Second Tranche may be split with the former to be re-geared from 1,400 Dwelling Occupations to 2,850 Occupations and the latter to 3,850 Dwelling Occupations.
-Hence paragraph 1.1 should read: This modification is proposed for the reasons stated above in respect of the provision of these facilities and consequential upon those modifications.
+59. The submission and approval of a design brief and specification for the Community Hub Building Para 1.1 The Applicants apply to modify the planned costs to include fees and other costs and to modify this obligation so that the submission/approval of the design brief and specification for the Facilities: First Tranche and Second Tranche may be split with the former to be re-geared from 1,400 Dwelling Occupations to 2,850 Occupations and the latter to 3,850 Dwelling Occupations.
+Hence paragraph 1.1 should read: 'Not to Occupy more than 2,850 Dwellings unless: This modification is proposed for the reasons stated above in respect of the provision of these facilities and consequential upon those modifications.